Usage

 Check the output for

-Last Run = <Time of system start or last change of power source>
+tlp = enabled, last run: <Time of system start or last change of power profile>

 Version